 Impact Proshop Canada’s Airsoft and Paintball gear shop.

-Impact proshop as been in the business of selling and repair airsoft guns and paintball guns for more the 30 years.
+Impact proshop has been in the business of selling and repairing airsoft guns and paintball guns for more than 30 years.

-Our Shop is based in Mirabel Quebec on the Paintball Mirabel Paintball Field one of canada’s Finest paintball and airsoft center.
+Our Shop is based in Mirabel Quebec on the Paintball Mirabel Paintball Field, one of Canada’s Finest paintball and airsoft centers.

 We are always close to the action and our staff enrich itself with the feedback and experience of our airsoft guns users.